How is a cancer of unknown primary diagnosed?

 A form of endoscopic ultrasound also can be used to look more closely at tumors of the rectum.
 For this procedure, the endoscope is passed through the anus and into the rectum.

 Endoscopic retrograde pancreatography (ERCP): For this procedure, the endoscope is passed down the patient’s throat, through the esophagus and stomach, and into the first part of the small intestine.
 The doctor can see through the endoscope to find the ampulla of Vater (the place where the common bile duct is connected to the small intestine).
 The doctor guides a catheter (a very small tube) from the end of the endoscope into the common bile duct.
 A small amount of dye (contrast material) is then injected through the tube into the common bile duct and x-rays are taken.
 This dye helps outline the bile duct and pancreatic duct.
 The x-ray images can show narrowing or blockage of these ducts that might be due to pancreatic cancer.
 The doctor doing this test can also put a small brush through the tube to remove cells to view under a microscope to see if they look like cancer.
-This procedure is usually done while the patient is sedated (given medicine to make them sleepy).
+This procedure is usually done while you are sedated (given medicine to make you sleepy).

 If signs and symptoms suggest you may have cancer, blood tests will probably be done to examine the number and type of blood cells and to measure levels of certain blood chemicals.